What is OrderFlow Trading and how to read it? – Beginners guide

 Many traders are interested to trade forex with Order Flow.
 It is possible to do but you need some knowledge about it.
-The biggest forex market is the spot forex markets (interbank market) where the most forex traders are trading.
-You can not use Order Flow by the spot market because each broker and bank has different liquidity.
+The biggest forex market is the spot forex market (interbank market) where most forex traders are trading.
+You can not use Order Flow by the spot market because each broker and bank have different liquidity.

 You can see the order flow by the forex futures which are traded on the stock exchange.
 This is the normal future market but not the spot market.
 Sometimes there are different price movements between these two markets but generally, the spot market is dependent on the future market.
 For Forex Order Flow Trading you should trade the future or use it for analysis.
 You can read more about this topic in our article about ➔ Order Flow Forex Trading.